autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 Something cool about Hugo?
 It's local development server watches for changes you make to your site, and automatically rebuilds it.

-Hugo's build speed is *very* fast, you you can see updates in almost real-time.
+Hugo's build speed is *very* fast, and you can see updates in almost real-time.
 Yep, that's how fast it is.

 Now, let's create a blog post!